FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentid.md

 A Commitment ID is the identifier assigned to a commitment-based discount by the provider.

 The CommitmentId column MUST be present in the billing data.
-This column must be of type String and MUST NOT contain null values.
-CommitmentId MUST be a globally unique identifier within a provider.
+This column must be of type String and MUST NOT contain null values when a charge is related to a commitment-based discount.
+When a charge is not associated with a commitment-based discount, the column MUST be null.
+CommitmentId MUST be unique within the provider.

 ## Column ID